3 Data Science Tools for Reporting

 • Avoids loading the full package with library()

-• Keeps dependencies explicit and localized
+• Keeps dependencies explicit and localised right next to each call

 When you click the “Knit” button in RStudio, the R code in the chunks is executed, and the results (including plots and tables) are embedded in the output document.
 The reason this is so powerful is that it combines your code, results, and narrative explanation in a single, reproducible document.
 If your data changes, you simply re-knit the document to update all results automatically.